Hemachandiran06/Correlation_Regression/README.md

-# Correlation and regression for data analysis
+# EX:03 Correlation and regression for data analysis
+## DATE:03-5-26

+## DEVELOPED BY : HEMACHADIRAN J
+## REGISTER NUMBER: 212224040113
 # Aim :

 To analyse given data using coeffificient of correlation and regression line